djeada/Numpy-Tutorials/notes/2_accessing_modifying_elements.md

 ```

 Expected output:
 ```
 9
 ```

 Explanation:

-- `arr[1, 2]` retrieves the element at the second row and third column of the array `arr`, which is 9.
+- `arr[1, 2]` accesses the element at the second row (`index 1`) and third column (`index 2`), which is `9`.
+- In 2-D arrays, the first index corresponds to the row, and the second index corresponds to the column.
+- **Practical Use Case:** Retrieving specific elements from a matrix is essential in applications like image processing, where you might need to access pixel values, or in linear algebra operations where specific matrix elements are manipulated.

 ### Modifying Array Elements

-NumPy arrays are mutable, allowing their contents to be modified after creation.
-To modify an element, simply assign a new value to its position.
+One of the powerful features of NumPy arrays is their mutability, allowing you to change elements after the array has been created.
+Modifying array elements is as simple as assigning a new value to a specific index.

 ```python
 # Creating a 1D array